The term "dog breath" generally has a negative stigma associated with it. And more often than not, it is for good reason.

 Use water additives for dogs: This one from Orotene doesn't have any flavor.
 You just add it to your dog's drinking water.

 Use an oral rinse for dogs: Oral rinses are different than water additives.
 These you actually squirt into your dog's mouth.
 You use a syringe, put it under the cheek, and squeeze it in.
 Rinses are especially helpful for dogs recovering from dental procedures with extractions, for those who won't allow their teeth to be brushed, won't drink water with additives, or don't like chews.
-This is one of my favorite oral rinses: Vetoquinol Dentahex
+One of my favorites is the Vetoquinol Dentahex Dog & Cat Dental Rinse (for some reason it is not available on Amazon anymore, as of 4/17/23).
+Vet One ChloraZinc Rinse is also a great option.

 Food, Supplements, and HydrationFeeding a high-quality and well-balanced diet: This can be beneficial in the prevention, management, and treatment of many of the causes of bad breath on the list.
 Not only is it essential to prevent nutritional deficiencies, but it can also be used to treat and manage metabolic disorders, such as diabetes and liver or kidney disease, that cause bad breath.
 For those diets, especially fishy ones, routine teeth brushing and oral rinses can combat those smells!